DyaPlus/ChessPlayer/README.md

 * You may use it to test the application
 * The Engine Path in the settings should point to : stockfish-11-win/Windows/stockfish_20011801_x64.exe (for 64-bit) (This is the binary file)
 * or : stockfish-11-win/Windows/stockfish_20011801_x32.exe (for 32-bit) (This is the binary file)

+## Licenses
+"icon made by ultimatearm from www.flaticons.com"